North Carolina detention officer arrested on hit-and-run charge - NewsBreak

 North Carolina detention officer arrested on hit-and-run charge

-The Buncombe County Sheriff’s Office said Detention Officer Will Martin was arrested by North Carolina State Highway Patrol.Can I legally shoot someone inside my home in North Carolina?
+The Buncombe County Sheriff’s Office said Detention Officer Will Martin was arrested by the North Carolina State Highway Patrol.Oconee Co. man accused of child sex crimes

 Comments / 0